edurange/edurange-flask/edurange_refactored/templates/tutorials/Getting_Started/Getting_Started.md

 - `:q` - These keystrokes will quit the vim program.
 You can also do `:wq` to save the file and quit right away. `:q` will not work unless you have saved your file or you have made no changes what-so-ever.

 `dd` - When you are NOT in edit mode this will delete an entire line.
-(Make sure your cursor is on the line you want to delete)
+(Make sure your cursor is on the line you want to delete).

+`u` - If you make changes that you didn't mean to, you can press `u` for 'undo' - And if you undo too many things you can press Ctrl+R to 'redo'

 `0` - zero will take you to the beginning of a line